-Do not discharge effluent containing components of this kit into streams, ponds, estuaries, oceans or other waters unless in accordance with the requirements of a National Pollutant Discharge Elimination System (NPDES) permit and the permitting authority has been notified in writing prior to discharge.
+Do not discharge effluent containing this product into streams, ponds, estuaries, oceans or other waters unless in accordance with the requirements of a National Pollutant Discharge Elimination System (NPDES) permit and the permitting authority has been notified in writing prior to discharge.
+Do not discharge effluent containing this product to sewer systems without previously notifying the local sewage treatment plant authority.
 For guidance, contact your State Water Board or Regional Office of the EPA.

 15.3 Canadian Regulations: